ArcelorMittal taps into China's booming market for growth

 Imports from Japan and South Korea hover between 1.5 million to 2 million tonnes per year.
 ArcelorMittal previously supplied steel produced outside of the country to automotive manufacturers in China.

-Mittal said the Hunan venture would supply steel to international car makers and domestic players such as Geely Automotive Holdings, Dongfeng Motor Group and Shanghai Auto.
+Mittal said the Hunan venture would supply steel to international car makers and domestic players such as Geely Automotive Holdings (0175.HK), Dongfeng Motor Group (0489.HK) and Shanghai Auto.

 GOING ELECTRIC